-Create Your Service Offerings and Set Your Social Media Manager Rates
+Create Your Service Offerings and Set Your Social Media Virtual Assistant Rates

-Your next step in your social media management journey is to decide what services you’ll provide and how much you’ll charge.
+Now that you’ve decided on a niche for your VA business, the next step in your journey is to figure out what services you’ll provide and what you’ll charge for them.

-One of the awesome aspects of being a social media manager is that it offers so many opportunities for specializing.
+One of the awesome aspects of being a Social Media Virtual Assistant is that it offers so many opportunities for specialization.
 And, the “big deal” about specializing is that you can command very high rates!

-As you move forward as a social media manager, you’ll find that there are services that you enjoy doing, are good at and that are in high demand.
+As you move forward as a Social Media VA, you’ll find that there are services that you enjoy doing, are good at and that are in high demand.
 This process can take some time, though, and to get started your best bet is to focus on a few services you feel you could learn fairly quickly and provide with confidence.